Glossary of Neurodiversity

 Attention deficit (hyperactivity) disorder (AD(H)D)

-AD(H)D is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity, with onset typically in early to mid-childhood.
+AD(H)D is characterised by a persistent pattern of inattention and/or hyperactivity-impulsivity, with onset typically in early to mid-childhood.
 The degree of inattention and hyperactivity-impulsivity significantly interferes with academic, occupational, or social functioning.

 • Inattention refers to significant difficulty in sustaining attention to tasks that do not provide a high level of stimulation or frequent rewards, distractibility and problems with organisation